 Business is great.
 Client orders for your services keep piling up.
 As a result, your employees are all working extra hours to beat deadlines.
 Unfortunately, fatigue is slowly kicking in, and you can see that your workforce results are beginning to head in the wrong direction.
-Is it time to make that critical decision and add an extra pair of hands?
+Is it time to make that critical decision and hire an extra pair of hands?
 If you hire too early, you might blow your workforce budget.
 If you don't hire fast enough, work will outpace your capacity and unfinished tasks will become the norm.
 So, how do you know if your business can afford additional staff?
 Here are seven signs to keep on your radar.

-1. When You Start Turning Down Jobs
+1. You Start Turning Down Jobs

 You are landing so many lucrative opportunities that your team is always busy.
 So far, delivery of the work is on time, but you’re turning down jobs to avoid potential friction with current clients.
 After all, when the incoming demand is greater than your workforce can withstand, the output tends to be poor.
 When you begin passing on opportunities because you lack the employees, it's time to consider hiring more staff.